calliope-project/calliope/doc/user/example_model.rst

 The built-in example model
 ==========================

 This section gives a listing of all the YAML configuration files included in the built-in example model.
-Refer to the :doc:`tutorial section <tutorial>` for a brief overview of how these parts together provide a simple working model.
+Refer to the :doc:`tutorials section <tutorials>` for a brief overview of how these parts together provide a simple working model.

 Model settings
 --------------